Pratik-RC/CSE540_Fall25_Project-Group-9/README.md

 9. Run the following command to test the chain with a sample product
 10. npx hardhat run scripts/test_contract.js --network localhost

+**Once deployed copy the contract address and replace in .env files in root directory as well as backend folder.
+Also update the contract address in supply-chain-frontend/src/utils/contract.js**

 **IPFS Local Setup**
 1. Download the IPFS executable zip from : https://dist.ipfs.tech/kubo/v0.25.0/kubo_v0.25.0_windows-amd64.zip
 2. Extract the zip